What ages participate in the program?

 How long are practices and what do you do at a practice?

-Practices are 45-60 minutes.
+Practices are 60-90 minutes.
 Depending on your child's needs, they may stay for the entire practice or for a shorter amount of time as works for them.
-A typical practice starts with a short jog/walk as a group for warm up, followed by drills.
-Then we break into groups to do our main workout.
-We come together again at the end for some fun short sprints and/or circuit exercises, followed by an easy short jog/walk, then stretching.
 Total distance is typically 1-3 miles depending on athlete.
 Weeknight practices in Cambridge utilize the grass hill for hill repeats, or as part of our cross country course runs.
 During cross country season, the main workout may be practice running a cross country type course, following cones through fields.
 Winter indoor season will include more focus on strength and skills, and shorter distance running.

 Do I need to be there while my child is practicing?